A fully coupled regularized mortar-type finite element approach for embedding one-dimensional fibers into

 \subsection{FBI Coupling}

-As visualized in Figure \ref{fig:algo}, the partitioned algorithm is set-up as a Dirichlet-Neumann type algorithm where the beam velocity serves as a Dirichlet condition on the fluid field, and a Neumann boundary condition is applied to the beam partition.
-Here, the kinematic constraint is enforced weakly on the fluid partition, resembling partitioned algorithms presented in \cite{dirichletneumannconvergence} for two-body contact problems.
+As visualized in Figure~\ref{fig:algo}, the partitioned algorithm is set-up as a Dirichlet-Neumann-type algorithm where the kinematic coupling condition serves as a Dirichlet condition on the fluid field, and a Neumann boundary condition is applied to the beam partition.
+Here, the kinematic constraint is enforced weakly on the fluid partition, resembling partitioned algorithms presented in~\cite{dirichletneumannconvergence} for two-body contact problems.
 In the following, we will use the subscript $k$ to denote variables computed in the $k$th FBI iteration.
 For the sake of a compact notation, we will drop this index in equations only involving variables computed within the same FBI iteration.

-To enforce the kinematic constraint for a given beam velocity $\bvelvec$ in a weak sense on the fluid partition, the first line of the coupled system \eqref{eq:monolithicsystem_complete}, namely
+To enforce the kinematic constraint for a given beam velocity $\bvelvec$ in a weak sense on the fluid partition, the first line of the coupled system~\eqref{eq:monolithicsystem_complete}, namely

+is solved for~$\fvelvec$.
+This nonlinear solution procedure is represented by the solution operator $\mathcal{F}: \bvelvec \rightarrow \fvelvec$ in Figure~\ref{fig:algo}.
+In that case, \eqref{eq:dirichletpartition} can be interpreted as the discretization of the Navier-Stokes equations with the addition of a penalization of the constraint error

-is solved.
-This approach of weak enforcement of the kinematic coupling condition using a mortar finite element type method has multiple advantages: firstly, in contrast to a strong enforcement, the weak enforcement of the constraint naturally allows for fulfillment of the divergence condition also close to the immersed beams.
+effectively enforcing equality of velocities on the coupling interface in a weak sense.
+This approach of weak enforcement using a mortar finite element type method has multiple advantages: firstly, in contrast to a strong enforcement, the weak enforcement of the constraint naturally allows for fulfillment of the divergence condition also close to the immersed beams.
 Secondly, the mortar finite element method provides a natural way for transferring velocity and force data from one mesh to the other.
 This is of particular interest for the non-matching meshes at hand that unavoidably arise from the dimensionality gap between the coupled 1D and 3D fields.
-Similarly to the case of classical surface-coupled FBI methods on matching meshes, the interaction force required to attain a equilibrium of forces reads

-In contrast to classical surface-coupled systems, an additional transfer to the beam mesh is required as visualized in Figure \ref{fig:fbi_forces}.
-As a result of the mortar finite element method, the interaction force that is required to keep the equations on the beam partition in equilibrium, as it acts on the beam mesh, is stated in the second line of the monolithic system \eqref{eq:monolithicsystem_complete} as
+As a direct result, the interaction force, that is required to keep the equations on the beam partition in equilibrium as it acts on the beam mesh, is stated in the second line of the monolithic system~\eqref{eq:monolithicsystem_complete} as